 - The medication has been prescribed by a doctor

 - Your child’s name is on the label

 - The medication has the correct dosage clearly written on the label

-Please note, medication can only be administered by the Principal or Deputy Principal.
-It cannot be administered by other staff including class teachers.
-Your help with this is appreciated.
+Please note, medication can only be administered by office staff, it cannot be administered by classroom teachers.

-Leinster Community School is an Allergy Aware school in which we teach students about the possible dangers of food swapping and the correct procedures for washing hands prior to and after eating.
-We also discuss foods that are most common in causing allergic reactions such as nuts and eggs and ask parents to be mindful of these ingredients in the foods students bring to school.
+Leinster Community School is an Allergy Aware school in which we teach students about the potential dangers of food swapping.
+We also educate the students on foods that are most common in causing allergic reaction, and ask that students do not bring any food to school that contains nuts.